freqtrade/freqtrade/docs/developer.md

 ### Debug configuration

-To debug freqtrade, we recommend VSCode with the following launch configuration (located in `.vscode/launch.json`).
+To debug freqtrade, we recommend VSCode (with the Python extension) with the following launch configuration (located in `.vscode/launch.json`).
 Details will obviously vary between setups - but this should work to get you started.

 ``` json